kevin-44/WAX_ExpressTrade_Integration/README.md

 #### Log In & Prepare Your VPS

-You will need an **SSH client** in order to log into your VPS - [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) is highly recommended!
+You will need an **SSH client** in order to log into your VPS.
+[PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) is quite popular and highly recommended!